 Repairs are measures necessary for the effective performance or preservation of energy conservation measure materials.
-All ZR coded repair measures shall be modeled in the Weatherization Assistant Itemized Cost tab and included in the SIR (see Weatherization Assistant Guide 4.5 Itemized Costs).
+All repair measures ≤\$1000 shall be modeled using ZR measure codes in the Weatherization Assistant Itemized Cost tab and included in the SIR (see Weatherization Assistant Guide 4.5 Itemized Costs on the HE+ TTA website under

+Weatherization | Manuals & Guides).
 Report the repair costs under the appropriate Repair category in HE+ System/WisWAP (see Appendix D).
-If the repairs reduce the cumulative SIR to below 1.0 for DOE funded jobs or 0.80 SIR for PB or LIHEAP funded jobs, the building cannot be weatherized without the repairs, the building shall be deferred or may be considered to proceed with the use of LIHEAP repair codes.
+If the repairs reduce the cumulative SIR to below 1.0 for DOE funded jobs or 0.80 SIR for PB or LIHEAP funded jobs, the building cannot be weatherized without the repairs, the building shall be deferred and may be considered to proceed with the use of Weatherization Readiness Funds.
 Examples of repairs include minor repair of leaking roofs, major pressure boundary repairs, repair of electrical systems, or repair of hot and cold water leaks.